rkgIITBh/data-structures.github.io/HTML/graphIntro.md

 Any relationship between objects or things can be represented using graphs.
 Suppose for instance, we want to pictorially represent the relationship such as siblings (brothers or sisters) among a set of six people.
 We denote each person by a small point or bubble as shown in the figure below.
-For conveninence, let us label the bubbles as <i>a, b, c, d, e, f</i>.
+For conveninence, let us label the bubbles as <i>a, b, c, d, e</i>.
 To express the sibling relationship between <i>a</i> and <i>b</i>, draw a line connecting the corresponding bubbles.
 <p style="text-align:center">
   <img src="../images/undirectedGraph.png">